rrwick/Catpac/README.md

 Catpac accepts assemblies in FASTA format which follow the Velvet/SPAdes convention of headers: e.g. `>NODE_2_length_1382_cov_64.471779`

+## Known issues

+Because BLAST commands can have problems with file paths that contain spaces, Catpac can also have problems with such paths.
+It is therefore recommended to use Catpac in directories which do not contain spaces in their paths.

 ## Installation

 No compilation or installation is required - just download/clone and run catpac.py.